nikolio/adnotium/README.md

 Or better called the script/utility, that should:
 * query email creds(user/pass) from an open keepass instance or other secure place.
-* login to an email box, search & download posted forms that include comments/
+* login to an email box, search & download emails, containing the comments from http posted forms/
 * sanitize comment and post with hugo

-The whole "system" should be seperated into two parts:
+The second part, should be further seperated into two "subsystems":

 * The fetching part that downloads the posted comments from an imap email account and puts them into a staging folder.
 You move the approved comments from the staging folder to folder called accepted.